 As an example, we routinely intervene in child custody or child protective services cases on behalf of relatives or foster parents.
 Each time we intervene, we must argue standing on behalf of our clients, so that section of our master outline is very robust.

-Our lawyers can simply go to the outline and pull the pleadings and cases they need and use a free service to see if any new cases have been published since the last time someone updated the outline.
+Our lawyers can simply research online and pull the pleadings and case.
+They can use a free service to see if any new publications are available.
 If so, they add the cases to the outline for the next person.

 12. Attorneys must master the updated legal research platforms